oxcamne/oxcam/docs/install.md

 ![db_restore form](images/db_restore.png)

 Use the 'browse' button to locate the backup database you wish to load.
 You do not need to click 'clear existing database'.
 After the database is loaded, you will need to log in again which will connect with your record in the restored database.

+### Complete the customization for your group

+Further customization is done by editing the settings_private.py file just created.
+You can use the Py4web dashboard app to do this, restarting the running apps after saving all edits.

+In the dashboard 'Installed Applications' section, click on the 'oxcam' app.
+Then find 'settings_private.py' in the 'Files in oxcam' section.
+This opens the file in an editor (scroll down if necessary).

+This is a Python file, and the Dashboard's editor is python aware, so it will flag any syntax errors.
+The file is self documented, go through it carefully to make the necessary customizations.

 ### Scheduled Tasks